threefoldtech/home/contribution/onboarding_resources.md

 # Onboarding Resources

-Welcome to Threefold Tech.
-We are happy that you join us to change the world internet.

-After finishing this document you will be ready to start your new journey :D

-It will be divided into two sections, needed programs and a training plan.
+This document is covering the onboarding process, It's divided into two sections, needed programs and a training plan.

 # Needed Programs